TerminatorNL/Tiquality/README.md

    * Claims an area for a player.
 The maximum radius is defined using `MAX_CLAIM_RADIUS` in the config.
 If the radius parameter is omitted, the maximum value in the config is used instead.
 This is especially useful if you have just installed Tiquality and need to import bases into your existing world.
    * tiquality.claim

+ * /tq acceptoverride <`player`>
+   * Allows another player to claim your area after a failed claim attempt.
+You will receive a message on when to use this.
+   * tiquality.use

+ * /tq denyoverride <`player`>
+   * Denies another player to claim your area after a failed claim attempt.
+You will receive a message on when to use this.
+   * tiquality.use

 * /tq unclaim [`radius`]
   * Unclaims an area, useful for admins.
   * tiquality.admin